KRNT

-KRNT (1350 AM) is a radio station broadcasting a sports format.
-Serving the Des Moines, Iowa, United States, area, the station is owned by Saga Communications through licensee Saga Communications of Iowa, LLC; it operates as part of Saga's Des Moines Radio Group.
+KRNT (1350 AM) is a radio station in Des Moines, Iowa, United States, broadcasting a sports format.
+The station is owned by Saga Communications through licensee Saga Communications of Iowa, LLC; it operates as part of Saga's Des Moines Radio Group.

 Studios are located on Locust Street in Des Moines, with its 4-tower transmitter array located on King Avenue in Des Moines.